-We meet and work directly with students and instructors at a school that trains young people to be circus performers (as well as providing them with daily living skills and support) and at another school that trains students in the intricate skills of traditional Khmer performance arts, and with peace activists, rural villagers, Buddhist monks, NGO workers, and local leaders, among others.
+We meet and work directly with students and instructors at a school that trains young people to be circus performers, as well as providing them with daily living skills and support, at schools focused on teaching the intricate skills of traditional Khmer performance arts, and USAID operated schools.
+We meet with peace activists, rural villagers, Buddhist monks, NGO workers, and local leaders, among others.

 Throughout the program we live in small hotels and guest houses.
 Accommodations are simple but safe and comfortable, and typically feature air conditioning, western-style bathrooms and showers, and reasonably reliable electricity.

 Our focus is our story-telling mission, but there’s time for some recreation, too.
-Ride an elephant at the Wat Phnom temple, join the mass step-dancing session at Phnom Penh’s Olympic Stadium, watch a sunrise over the enormous central temple complex of Angkor Wat, and swim in the warm, clear water off Rabbit Island in the Gulf of Thailand.
+Ride an elephant at the Wat Phnom temple, join the mass outdoor dance session at Phnom Penh’s Olympic Stadium, watch a sunrise over the breathtaking temples of Angkor Wat, and swim in the warm, clear water in the Gulf of Thailand.

-- Learn and practice story-telling techniques as you work with a team to create a presentation based on video, still pictures, sound recordings, writing, and performance.
+Learn and practice story-telling techniques using video, photography, sound recordings, writing, and performance.

-- Get to know Cambodian teenagers attending a special circus school as you join them in their activities, and record their classes and performances.
+Get to know Cambodian teenagers as you join them in their activities, and record their classes and performances.

-- Watch a sunrise at the central temple complex at Angkor Wat.
+Watch a sunrise at the beautiful temples at Angkor Wat.

 What to Expect

 You will be directly involved with local people every day, and must be eager to engage with them.
 Expect to be an active participant, not a passive observer.
-While language obviously presents an issue, many Cambodian young people speak some English, all are eager to learn, and we will have several translators available.
+While language obviously presents an issue, many Cambodian young people speak some English, all are eager to learn, and we will have a translator available.

 The process of shaping scattered images and impressions into an effective story requires care and patience.
-You must be willing to take the time to do the detail work that will insure an effective and moving presentation.
+You must be willing to take time to do the detailed work that will ensure an effective and moving presentation.
 Since you will be working intensively with an interdependent team, you must be committed to constructive critiquing, collaboration, and shared responsibility.

 Putney organizes escorted international flights.
 Please consult us for fares.

-Departure from New York • Join your team as you embark on a month-long project in Cambodia.
+Departure from New York • Together with your group, embark on a month-long project in Cambodia.
 The group flight departs from JFK International Airport where you meet one of your leaders who flies with you to Phnom Penh.

-Battambang • Travel by private bus to the smaller city of Battambang for an extended stay and collaboration with a circus school.
+Battambang • Travel by private bus to the smaller city of Battambang for an extended stay and collaboration with local schools.
 Get to know the students, participate in and record their activities, and visit their homes and families.
-Discuss your experiences and impressions within your team, and learn and implement effective story-telling approaches.
+Learn about the work of international NGOs working on various important issues.
+Discuss your experiences and impressions within your group, and learn and implement effective storytelling.